Analytic solutions of neutral hyperbolic black holes with scalar hair: Constraints on Einstein-scalar systems

-\begin{constraint} (i) The potential $V$ is independent of $k$; (ii) The function $h$ depends on $k$, and other functions are independent of $k$. \end{constraint}

-In other words, for a given $V(\phi)$, the only difference between the $k=0$ solution and the $k\neq 0$ solution is some terms $h^{(k)}$ in $h$.
+We propose the following constraints: \emph{ (i) The potential $V$ is independent of $k$; (ii) The function $h$ depends on $k$, and other functions are independent of $k$.} In other words, for a given $V(\phi)$, the only difference between the $k=0$ solution and the $k\neq 0$ solution is some terms $h^{(k)}$ in $h$.
 Justification of these constraints includes special cases of STU supergravity in Appendix~\ref{sec:STU}.
+We draw the following statements.